hoernsten/lxd/README.md

 ### Usage

-To create a new container, use *ct create <container name>*.
-You’ll be asked whether you want to run the configuration script during the creation process, which is something you’ll probably want to do, but this is not required to create the container.
+To create a new container, use *ct create*.
+You’ll be asked whether you want to run the configuration script during the creation process, which is something you’ll probably want to do, but this is not required.

 ```
 ct create ct1